norberto-enomoto/enomoto-springdatajpa/README.md

 ## hosts

 ```
-Add the followind entry at the hosts file
+Add the following entry at the hosts file
 127.0.0.1          mysql-db
 ```